ironmanvim/tailwindcssx/README.md

 Tried of managing ungrouped tailwindcss classnames.

-Using TailwindCSSX we can group tailwindcss classnames.
+Use TailwindCSSX to group tailwindcss classnames.

 ### Usage
----
 Using Array

 ```jsx